muathali/notes/docs/light/fcp.md

 ### Controlling and overriding connections

 First, if you want to connect a clip at a different point, hold `⌥ ⌘` and click on the connected clip.
-The connection will now be shifted to the clicked point in time, connecting to the clip on the Primary Storyline at that timecode.
+The connection will now be shifted to the clicked point in time, connecting to the clip on the Primary Storyline at that time code.
 The same applies to Storylines, but you'll have to hold ⌥⌘ and click in the gray bar just above the clips instead
 Moving connections like this lets you change which Primary Storyline clip "owns" a connected clip.
 As connected items are moved or deleted when a Primary Storyline clip is moved or deleted, this lets you decide which primary clips control those connected clips

 If you don't want the connected clip to move: